Ciudad Obregon, Sonora: 12 Essential Stops for Travelers

 In this museum, you will find an account of the Mexican Revolution, but emphasizing the state, so it has three general scenarios:

-In addition, you will be able to learn about his military and private life; the exhibition seeks to promote learning and entertainment for visitors.
+In addition, you will learn about his military and private life; the exhibition seeks to promote learning and entertainment for visitors.

 The place was founded in 2009 and offered temporary exhibition halls, gardens, souvenirs, handicrafts, and a gastronomic store.